Mardiat-Iman/Mardiat-Iman/README.md

 - ⚡ Fun fact: I love watching F1
 -->
 # 👋 Hi there, I'm Mardiat!
+I love learning new things and putting my skills to the test.
+I’ve had a few internships in different roles, but I’m now diving into Data Science and AI (if you’re looking for an intern, hit me up!).
+I’ve also started exploring hackathons—still getting the hang of it, but it’s been fun so far (2 down, more to go!).
+Always up for collaborating on random projects.

+# About Me
 - 🌱 I’m currently diving deep into the world of AI, Data Science, and Machine Learning.
 - 🔭 Right now, I’m working on earning my Data Science Certification to level up my skills.
 - ⚡ Fun fact: I’m a huge F1 fan 🏎️